 - In the evening or early morning when nearly all the bees are in the hive, block the entrance and move the hive to its new location.
 (How you actually move the hive is a separate subject, but I like to strap it all together and move it with a furniture dolly.)

-- Keep the bees sequestered the first 72 hours, if possible.
+- Keep the bees sequestered the first 72 hours, if possible, and make sure they have good ventilation.
 Keeping bees locked up will cause some of them to reorient themselves the next time they go out.

 - In the meantime, place a leafy branch, a bead curtain, rags on a string, or something similar in front of the hive entrance.
 The object must be close enough to the hive entrance that the bees are forced to navigate around it as they leave the hive.